• Skip to main content

 And, in regards to the Arctic, he says of the famed Northwest Passage in particular: ‘It’s more open than it used to be.
 There also seems to be a lot more loose, lower concentration ice – even toward the North pole – and areas that used to be pretty compact, solid sheets of ice through the summer.’

-Filed Under: Climate Change Tagged With: Glaciers
+Themes Climate Change Glaciers

 Protected by Copyscape